This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

-- Caregivers will free the upper part of your child's stomach from other structures attached to it.
+- Healthcare providers will free the upper part of your child's stomach from other structures attached to it.
 The upper part of your child's stomach will be wrapped around his esophagus and secured in place.
 A tube may be put through your child's abdomen and into his stomach to feed him through.
 The incision is closed with stitches or surgical staples or tapes and covered with a bandage.

 After your child's surgery: